UniversalDevicesInc/html-node-views/README.md

 # Known Issues:
 (1) Support for multiple addresse '{"setObservedAddresses": []}' is not fully implemented, currently testing basic functionality for attached nodes.

-(2) All Favorites Tiles have delay in loading, working this for next UDM version.

-(3) Some Favorites and User Preferences settings such as node/favorite color, icon, and Hide Background are not passed to the .html file.
+(2) Some Favorites and User Preferences settings such as node/favorite color, icon, and Hide Background are not passed to the .html file.

 # Server
 During testing all HTML files should be hosted on a publicly accessible and secure server.
 Production files may be saved on eisy or other location to be determined by UDI.